-Share Our Strength’s Cooking Matters Colorado empowers low-income families with the skills to stretch their food budgets so their children get healthy meals at home.
+Share Our Strength’s Cooking Matters Colorado empowers low-income parents and caregivers of kids 0-5 to stretch their food budgets so their children get healthy meals at home.

 Since 1994, Cooking Matters Colorado has reached over 100,000 families with our nationally-recognized food skills and nutrition education program.
 We partner with community organizations and volunteer culinary and nutrition instructors to offer six-week cooking courses, one-time grocery store tours and childcare professionals trainings to families across Colorado.
 Our participants are a diverse population of low-income families, many of whom are enrolled in federal assistance programs such as the Supplemental Nutrition Assistance Program (SNAP, formerly known as Food Stamps) and Women, Infants, and Children (WIC).